essserrr/crt-terminal/packages/crt-terminal/README.md

 1. Using helper functions `textWord`, `buttonWord`, `commandWord`, `anchorWord`, `commandLine`, `textLine`
 2. Using object literals, in this cases you need to import `WordTypes`, `LineTypes` enums

+## Styling

+Every element inside terminal has special fixed style you can safely refer to.
+You can also add your own `className` for lines and words.

 ## Command history

 Command history saves entered commands, but no more then `maxHistoryCommands`.
 You can get previous/next saved command by pressing `Arrow Up` / `Arrow Down`